adumont/AlexForth6809/docs/day01/README.md

 # Day 1: Inner Interpreter and Manually Threaded code

-In this article we'll define the first pieces and assemble them together into a working 6809 assembly program that will form the seed a DTC Forth language.
+In this article we'll define the first pieces and assemble them together into a working 6809 assembly program that will form the seed of a DTC Forth language.
 Here is what we need to start with:

 - A data stack,
+- A small dictionary of words: we will define 3 words,
 - A Forth program (or Thread), made with the 3 words we have defined.
 - An Inner Interpreter, which will be responsible for moving along the thread and run each word in turn.
-- A small dictionary of words: we will define 3 words,

 Now let's comment each piece one by one.
 The full code listing is [here](forth.lst).